signorrayan/Bulk-file-rename-tool/README.md

 # Bulk-file-rename-tool
-to automation renaming files name in a specific directory.
+to automate renaming files name in a specific directory.